nv-morpheus/morpheus_third_party_oss/README.md

 # Source Code for OSS Packages used by NVIDIA Morpheus

 The source code for the OSS packages used by NVIDIA Morpheus is available in this repository.
-Branches in this repository correspond to the versions of the OSS packages used by NVIDIA Morpheus, ex: `branch-24.10` corresponds to version `24.10` of Morpheus and `branch-25.02` will correspond with version `25.02` of Morpheus and so on.
+Branches in this repository correspond to the versions of the OSS packages used by NVIDIA Morpheus, ex: `branch-24.10` corresponds to version `24.10` of Morpheus and `branch-25.02` will correspond with version `25.02` of Morpheus.

 The source code is organized in the following directory structure:
 ```